KaidanIM/Kaidan/CONTRIBUTING.md

 This is a guideline for contributing to Kaidan.
 There is also a guide for a [basic setup](https://invent.kde.org/network/kaidan/-/wikis/setup) targeted at contributors which are unfamiliar with KDE Identity, GitLab or Git and want to start contributing quickly.

+If you would like to contribute to Kaidan, please create branches on your repository clone and submit merge requests for them.
+Please do not create branches on Kaidan's main repository or push your commits directly to its *master* branch.

 ## Branches

 Use the following prefixes for branch names: